ExtremeAddons/hdri_maker_docs/docs/ui_library_manager.rst

 * 3. Category Selector (Drop-down Menu):

    - This allows you to select the category (Each library will have its own category)

+* 4. Search category by entering text

+   - This allows you to search for a category by typing the name of the category

+* 5. Bakcground Selector (Icons Preview):

+   - This allows you to select the background (Each library will have its own background), a pop-up window will appear with the list of preview backgrounds

+* 6. UP-DOWN/LEFT-RIGHT Arrows:

+   - Up/Down arrows allow you to scroll through the list of categories
+   - Left/Right arrows allow you to scroll through the list of backgrounds (Into the selected category)

+* 7. Force reload icons:

+   - If the preview is not loaded correctly, this allows you to reload the preview

+* 8. Options Button:

+ - This button opens the Blender preferences window and goes directly to the "Options" section of HDRI Maker

+* 9. Search Background by entering text

+   - This allows you to search for a background by typing the name of the background (It work with the tag Restrictions if you need)

+* 10. Material Info Button:

+   - This button opens a menu with the information of the active material in the preview, you can see author / license / also modify the tags